robotros/WMPQ-Website/README.md

 The following will be required to build and run this program

-1. A compatible web browser
+1. a compatible web browser
 2. nodeJS
 3. Twitch [API Key](https://dev.twitch.tv)
-4. nodeJS
-5. the follwing packages
+4. the follwing packages
 ```xml
     "@fortawesome/fontawesome-svg-core": "^1.2.13",
     "@fortawesome/free-solid-svg-icons": "^5.7.0",